 Academics

 The fundamental idea behind the KCS Academic approach is our belief that all students have a God-given potential to engage and grow.
 Each student is given opportunities that equip them for their future academic endeavours.
-From Kindergarten to Grade 12, students are inspired to seek academic excellence from the supportive, Christian educators on staff.
+From Kindergarten to Grade 12, students are inspired to seek academic excellence by the supportive, Christian educators on staff.

 ACADEMIC EXCELLENCE

-Since it's inception, KCS has been committed to being an academically excellent school.
+Since its inception, KCS has been committed to being an academically excellent school.
 For some, the simplest measure of whether a school is 'academically excellent' is how it does on standardized tests - such as BC's annual provincial exams.
-By this measure, KCS has and continues to be one of the strongest schools in the province, increasing year over year.
+By this measure, KCS has been and continues to be one of the strongest schools in the province, increasing year over year.

 CLASSROOM EXPERIENCE